India’s central bank raises key lending rate to 6.25 percent

-NEW DELHI (AP) — India’s central bank has raised its key interest rate by a quarter of a percentage point to 6.25, as inflation rose following an increase in global oil prices.
+NEW DELHI (AP) — India’s central bank on Wednesday raised its key interest rate by a quarter of a percentage point to 6.25, as inflation rose following an increase in global oil prices.

-The first interest hike since January 2014 was announced by the Reserve Bank of India on Wednesday.

-It put the retail inflation range between 4.8 percent and 4.9 percent in the first half of 2018-19, and 4.7 percent in the second half.
+The first interest hike since January 2014 was announced by the Reserve Bank of India which put the retail inflation range between 4.8 percent and 4.9 percent in the first half of 2018-19, and 4.7 percent in the second half.

 The bank raised to 6.25 percent its repo rate, the interest rate it charges on lending to commercial banks.